sodadata/soda-spark/README.md

 ### Send results to Soda cloud

-Send the tests result to Soda cloud.
+Send the scan result to Soda cloud.

 ``` python
 >>> import os